 About me

-Born and raised in San Antonio, Texas, in a household and community with Tanzanian and Pakistani roots, I had the pleasure of experiencing a diverse palette of foods, languages, and cultures that shaped my DNA.
-For context, being creative in my community is often considered an unpopular choice, with pressure to pursue degrees in fields like medicine, pharmacy, or law.
-So, you can imagine how bold a choice it was to pursue an art degree, let alone a Graphic Design degree.
+Born and raised in San Antonio, Texas, in a household and community with Tanzanian and Pakistani roots, I enjoyed experiencing a diverse palette of foods, languages, and cultures that shaped my DNA.
+In a community where traditional career paths like medicine, pharmacy, or law are the gold standard, choosing creativity wasn’t just unconventional; it was extreme.
+Pursuing an art degree, specifically a graphic design degree was a leap of faith fueled by passion and purpose.
 I began my design journey by learning about the foundations of design and researching pioneers like Milton Glaser, Paul Rand, and Paula Scher.
+And their ability to communicate emotion through branding and illustration.

 Get in touch with me.